-Yesterday, we went to parliament to talk to MPs about the new, five year plan from the Taskforce for Lung Health.
+In December 2018, we went to parliament to talk to MPs about the new, five year plan from the Taskforce for Lung Health.
 Sarah from our policy and public affairs team explains what it's all about.

 The Taskforce for Lung Health was set up a year ago.
 It’s made up of 29 different organisations and people, including people with lung conditions, health care professionals and charities like the British Lung Foundation.
 We came together because we know that the care and treatment people with lung disease get just isn’t good enough.
 We want to do something about that.